 Distribution channels: are part of the downstream process, i.e. getting your products to your customers.

 Supply chains: are part of the upstream process, i.e. procuring your products or the components/ingredients to make your own.

 What is dual distribution?

-Dual distribution is where a manufacturer or supplier sells its goods or services to the consumers through two channels.
-It sells directly to the consumer alongside independent distributors like brick and mortar retailers and e-commerce stores.
+Dual distribution is where a manufacturer or supplier sells goods or services to the consumers through two channels:

 How do I choose the right distribution channel?